Recent Posts

 Did 3 finals, 2 on Monday 1 on Tuesday and they were pretty light.

-"Yeah we won't be touching a robot lol did u guys seriously think we would?"
+"Yeah we won't be touching a robot lol did u guys seriously thought we would?"

 I'm just glad it's winter break.
 Pretty boring semester all things considered, I'm really excited for my classes next semester though, especially compilers.